-- With a learning plan, or a co-ordinated support plan, that builds skills step-by-step to improve success and gives children a chance to test skills out and receive encouragement and feedback.
+- With a learning plan, or a co-ordinated support plan, that builds skills step-by-step to improve success and gives children and young people a chance to test skills out and receive encouragement and feedback.

-- Develop children’s understanding of difference and ensure all children value difference in others.
+- Develop pupils' understanding of difference and ensure all children and young people value difference in others.

 - Inclusiveness can be developed through good quality Health and Wellbeing lessons promoting relationships and diversity.

-- Support children with ASN to feel accepted and to belong.
+- Support children and young people with ASN to feel accepted and to belong.

 - Tackle bullying and discrimination.

-- See children as a whole rather than focusing just on their disability or illness.
+- See children and young people as a whole rather than focusing just on their disability or illness.

 - Work closely with parents and carers of SEN children, helping them feel involved in their child's learning.